mihir8181/LabVIEW-Applicaiton-snapshots/README.md

 # LabVIEW-Applicaiton-snapshots
-Snapshots of LabVIEW applications front end, GUI of Utilities and  ATEs
+Snapshots of LabVIEW applications front end, GUI of Utilities and  ATEs.
+Also discription in respective .txt files